Using Audience Personas to Get to Know Your Foodie Fans

 Aligning your brand message with consumers and convincing them to choose you over your competitors goes beyond offering a quality product; you need to connect with your audience.

-Your business can’t afford to waste its valuable resources on ineffective, broad marketing.
+Your business can’t afford to waste your valuable resources on ineffective, broad marketing.

 You need to know exactly who your target audience is.
 You need to know what they care about, what they struggle with and how you can help them.